Great to have you back, Rush Lindbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Even Romney.

-I think this lesser of two evils business gets thrown out, too.
+I think this lesser of two evils business gets thrown out too.

-This there's a whole lot of conventional wisdom here that's going to be stood on its head before this is all over.
+There's a whole lot of conventional wisdom here that's going to be stood on its head before this is all over.

 Don't doubt me.

-Elections almost a great microcosm of what we are talking about, the Republican establishment versus an insurgent conservative Tea Party.
+The Republican establishment versus an insurgent conservative Tea Party.

 If you go back and try to remember that, Rubio came from nowhere.

-Way too extreme, too much of a risk.
+He was seen as unelectable, way too extreme, too much of a risk.

-Charlie Christ, he's the elected governor.
+Charlie Crist, he's the elected governor.

 He's the sure bet.